pkscout/exautomation/README.md

 If you're having problems, you can enable debug logging by adding `debug = True` to the settings.
 This generates **lots** of information, so it isn't recommended to leave debugging enabled.  **Please note that certain connection modules will log the usernames and password in plaintext.
 Also, while in debug mode some modules may log PII for prospective students, so please be aware of that and understand your obligations under local, state, and federal laws/regulations as well as your institutional policies.
 If you're going to share the logs for some reason make sure you scrub them first.**

 ### Sources
 This is the section where you define from where you'll be getting files.
 Source configurations are stored as python dictionaries, so the format is important.
 You are encouraged to use `settings-example.py` as a template for any new sources you add.
-Sources must at a minimum have a name (all source names must be unique) and a type (more on the types in the **MODULES** section below) as well as some configuration options based on the type.
+Sources must at a minimum have a name (all source names must be unique and may contain only letters, numbers, and a few special characters like dash and underscore) and a type (more on the types in the **MODULES** section below) as well as some configuration options based on the type.

 By default sources get yesterday's files based on either the default date format or one specific to the source (defined by adding `'dateformat':'<string>'` to the source configuration).
 You can include a different filter if you want in the source configuration using `'filter':'<string>'` where string is either plain text or a regular expression.
 The date (or filter) can be overridden from the command line if needed (see **USAGE** section for more details).

 ### Destinations
 This is the section where you define where you'll be sending files after they are downloaded.
 Destination configurations are stored as python dictionaries, so the format is important.
 You are encouraged to use `settings-example.py` as a template for any new destinations you add.
-Destinations must at a minimum have a name (all destination names must be unique) and a type (more on the types in the **MODULES** section below) as well as some configuration options based on the type.
+Destinations must at a minimum have a name (all destination names must be unique and may contain only letters, numbers, and a few special characters like dash and underscore) and a type (more on the types in the **MODULES** section below) as well as some configuration options based on the type.

-Destinations can filter a file list returned by a source and also transform a file if needed.
+Destinations can filter a file list returned by a source.
 You set filters for a given source by using `'filters':'<source>: <string>, <source2>: <string>'`.
 Filters can be plain text or regular expressions.
 If a filename includes the plain text or matches the regular expression, then it will be passed on for further proccessing.

-Destinations can also tranform a file before sending (see **MODULES** below for a list of available transforms).
+Destinations can also tranform files before sending (see **MODULES** below for a list of available transforms).
 You set transform modules for a given source by using `'transforms': '<source>: <module>, <source2>: <module2>'`.
-Transforms can be chained together by using `<source>: <module>; <module2>; <module3>` (note the semi-colon for separating trasnform modules).
+Transforms can be chained together by using `<source>: <module>; <module2>; <module3>` (note the semi-colon for separating transform modules).
 Tranforms will happen in the order listed.
 Transforms can have configurations (based on the transform).
 To configure a transform add `'<source>_<transform>_config': <config_dict>` where `<config_dict>` is a python dict (see `settings-example.py` for examples).
 Note that the ACT transform in the Fireworks destination in `settings-example.py` actually converts the ACT fixed width to a CSV for Fireworks so you might want to keep that to use somewhere.

 By default any destination that places files (currently they all do) will place files in a subdirectory matching the name of the source.
 This is to ensure that duplicate files names across sources don't cause an issue.
 You can override this by putting `'sourcefolders': '<source1>: <path>, <source2>: <path2>'` in the configuration dictionary for the destination.
 The path will be relative to the path you set for the destination and must be appropriate for the destination (e.g. if it's a sftp source you would use `this/is/the/path`).
 If a given source doesn't have an override path then the default sourcefolder path will be used.
 If you put all files from all sources in the same directory you are on your own to deal with duplicate file names.  **This script will overwrite existing files with the same names as names it's planning to use.
 You have been warned.**